Does the Deadlift Help Burn Belly Fat?

 The deadlift is a great exercise for both lower-body strength and power development.
 This compound movement can assist in sporting or strength activities, as well as in activities of everyday life.

-If you want to get fitter and stronger, there is no better type of exercise to do than the deadlift.
+If you want to get fitter and stronger, there is no better exercise to do than the deadlift.

 Start deadlifting to shrink your stomach and waist.